simeononsecurity/simeononsecurity.ch/content/articles/active-directory-module-powershell-installation-usage-guide/index.en.md

 ### Retrieving Active Directory Information

-To effectively manage an Active Directory (AD) environment, it is crucial to retrieve information about various AD objects, such as users, groups, and organizational units (OUs).
+To effectively manage an Active Directory (AD) environment, you need to retrieve information about various AD objects, such as users, groups, and organizational units (OUs).
 PowerShell provides powerful cmdlets that simplify the retrieval process.

 - [**Get-ADUser**](https://learn.microsoft.com/en-us/powershell/module/activedirectory/get-aduser?view=windowsserver2022-ps): This cmdlet allows you to retrieve detailed information about AD users.
 You can obtain attributes like username, display name, email address, and more.
 For example, to retrieve all users whose usernames start with "johndoe," you can run the following command: